zileo-net/ninja-auth0/README.md

     }
 ```

-Now you'll be able to received a `User` instance in a controller's method by adding `@Auth0 User user` as a parameter.
+Now you'll be able to receive a `User` instance in a controller's method by adding `@Auth0 User user` as a parameter.
 You can also retrieve this instance by calling `AuthenticateFilter.get(context, User.class);` ; useful if you want to access it in an other filter (for permissions check for example).

-### Auth0 user profiles

-It's not recommended to keep large user profiles inside your Auth0 users meta data.
-But if you need some, check [this page](https://auth0.com/docs/api-auth/tutorials/adoption/scope-custom-claims) to create a rule that will populate your JWT claims with your own meta data.
-You'll then be able to get your claims in your token handler implementation by calling :
+Note that if you need to obtain Auth0 user meta data inside your token handler, and you have configure a Auth0 rule to populate your JWT with it, just proceed like this :

 ```java
     jwt.getClaim("https://your.domain/your_claim").asString()